 So, what is it?

 The Motobrain PDU (power distribution unit) is a small form factor, next generation power distribution unit.
-You can install the PDU in your car, truck, motorcycle, RV, boat, or pretty much anything that runs on a 12V system.
+You can install the PDU in your car, truck, motorcycle, RV, boat, or pretty much anything that runs on a 12V DC system.
 The PDU will supply power to any sort of accessory, like aux lights, heated gear, pumps, fans, or winches.
-What’s really amazing is that the PDU will pair to your mobile phone or tablet via Bluetooth 4, so you can program it or even control everything right from your touchscreen.
+What’s really amazing is that the PDU will pair to your mobile phone or tablet via Bluetooth 4, so you can monitor, program, and even control everything right from your touchscreen.
 The PDU also supports switch installations so you also have the option of controlling circuits via a dash mounted toggle switch, button, or rheostat.

 Motobrain allows you to wire vehicles a whole new way.
 It is like networking for your vehicle’s electrical components.
 Similar to adding a circuit breaker box and home automation system to your vehicle.
 It also eliminates fuses by creating current limited circuits that will shut down automatically in case of an overcurrent situation.

 - Total current

 - Channel PWM

 - Turn on outputs based on key, ignition, or low voltage